 1) Follicular cysts

-Follicular cysts are the most common type of ovarian cyst.
-A female human has two ovaries, small round organs which release an egg every month.
-The egg moves into the uterus (womb), where it can be fertilized by a male sperm.
+Follicular cysts are the most common type.
+A woman has two ovaries.
+The egg moves from an ovary into the womb, where it can be fertilized by sperm.
 The egg is formed in the follicle, which contains fluid to protect the growing egg.
 When the egg is released, the follicle bursts.

-In some cases, the follicle either does not shed its fluid and shrink after releasing the egg, or does not release an egg.
+In some cases, the follicle either does not shed its fluid and shrink after releasing the egg, or it does not release an egg.
 The follicle swells with fluid, becoming a follicular ovarian cyst.
-Typically, one cyst appears at any one time and normally goes away within a few weeks (without treatment).

 2) Luteal ovarian cysts